-• This is a 3-credit-hour course.
-According to Ohio State policy, students should expect around 3 hours per week of direct instruction and 6 hours of independent work (reading and assignment preparation, for example).
+• This is a 4-credit-hour course.
+According to Ohio State policy, students should expect around 4 hours per week of direct instruction and 8 hours of independent work and/or out-of-class group work.

 Communication:

 - Email: We will reply to messages within 48 hours, we will aim for 24 hours during school days. - Students are expected to take a proactive role by seeking assistance from the TA or the instructor when problems arise. - Instructors are available to assist you.
 For issues of clarification or greater explanation, the TA should be your first point of contact.
 Whenever possible, meeting us during our office hours is preferred. - Use of the Carmen discussion board is also encouraged.
 Peers have the opportunity to respond to questions if they know the answer and see responses to questions that they might have as well. - Students who are unable to complete the assigned work due to serious illness or other extreme circumstances must submit documentation to instructor within one week of the absence to turn in any work missed.